World Cup 2018: Scores, Results, Highlights and Reaction from Saturday

 Messi followed up his last two World Cup disappointments by winning the Champions League the next season.
 I expect a mad determined Messi next year.

 France head into the last eight with their best performance of the World Cup so far.
-They may be concerned at conceding three goals to a dysfunctional Argentina team but in Mbappe they have a player who will strike fear into opposing defences.
+They may be concerned about conceding three goals to a dysfunctional Argentina team, but in Mbappe they have a player who will strike fear into opposing defences.

 Uruguay 2-1 Portugal

 Uruguay needed just seven minutes to open the scoring against Portugal.
-Luis Suarez found himself out wide on the left and whipped in a high cross which Edinson Cavani converted at the far post.
+Luis Suarez whipped in a high cross from the left-hand side that Edinson Cavani converted at the far post.

 Opta highlighted the relationship between the two players: